clairefuzzyelephant/clarity-eats/src/blog/vancouverDay1.md

     />
 </div>

-It was the perfect sweet ending to our first day in Vancouver. ☆
+And it was the perfect sweet ending to our first day in Vancouver. ☆

 _tags: location/canada, vancouver downtown, robson street, jinya ramen bar, machi machi_